inonotus

 Fresh tea of birch chaga mushroom ( Inonotus obliquus ) Royalty Free Stock Photo

-Side view of wild natural chaga mushroom Inonotus obliquus powder and pieces .
+Spruce and pine needle tea with Chaga mushroom Inonotus obliquus powder and honey.
 Royalty Free Stock Photo

 Inonotus obliquus.
 Chaga mushroom.
 Royalty Free Stock Photo